bernardopires/django-tenant-schemas/docs/use.rst

 Creating a Tenant
 -----------------
-Creating a tenant works just like any other model in django.
+Creating a tenant works just like any other model in Django.
 The first thing we should do is to create the ``public`` tenant to make our main website available.
 We'll use the previous model we defined for ``Client``.

 .. code-block:: python